Technology of the New York City Subway: Cellular phone and wireless data

-Despite the rollout of Wi-Fi at almost all underground stations, wireless and cellular data are not available in the tunnels between the stations.
+Despite the rollout of Wi-Fi at almost all underground stations, wireless and cellular data are generally not available in the tunnels between the stations.
 In early 2018, the MTA started testing out Wi-Fi in the 42nd Street Shuttle tunnels.
+During the 14th Street Tunnel shutdown in 2019–2020, the MTA added cellular service to the portion of the 14th Street Tunnel that travels under the East River.
 In July 2022, MTA officials announced plans to add cellular service to 418 mi of tunnels across the network.
 In addition, internet service would be added to the 191 subway stations above ground level and the 21 stations in the Staten Island Railway network.
+The same month, the MTA awarded a $600 million contract to Transit Wireless for the installation of cellular and Wi-Fi equipment at these stations and in subway tunnels.
+In September 2024, the 42nd Street Shuttle tunnels became the first in the system to be fully equipped with 5G cell service.
+The next year, Boldyn Networks installed 5G equipment in the Joralemon Street Tunnel and in tunnels used by the G train (specifically on the IND Crosstown Line and IND Culver Line).

 Digital screens

 The first major wave of digital advertisements in the subway were introduced with the deployment of the On the Go!
 Travel Station in 2011.
 From 2016 on, the LCD countdown clocks also provided another way to show advertisements to passengers.

 In September 2017, the MTA announced plans to add 31,000 digital advertising screens in 5,134 cars, as well as 9,500 extra screens in stations, far more than what the clocks or travel stations could provide.
-The advertising screens are being installed by Outfront Media from 2019 to 2022.
+The advertising screens were installed by Outfront Media from 2019 to 2022.
 There would eventually be 50,000 screens systemwide; the screens would also show service information.
 Prior to the announcement, most of the few digital advertising displays in use systemwide had been used to advertise the Second Avenue Subway's opening earlier that year.
 In 2020, the MTA started displaying real-time service metrics on the screens, such as service changes and dynamic transfer information.
 By then, the subway system had 5,000 such screens, with another 9,000 to be installed by September 2021 at a cost of $100 million.
+The screens cost $800 million in total.

+The displays were vulnerable to vandalism.
+The MTA received over 600 reports of shattered or cracked digital screens between August 2020 and April 2023, although the website thecity.nyc implied that the actual number of damaged screens could be much higher.
+By 2025, there were 10,000 screens systemwide, which accounted for a large portion of the subway's $175 million annual advertising revenue.